These days, I mostly feel like a pretty badass ladyboss.

 Hmmn.
 If you hire a personal trainer, you probably don’t care very much whether he or she is with a company.
 (In fact, you might prefer a solo practitioner so you don’t feel like you’re paying a middleman.)
 And you certainly don’t care whether the company is incorporated, or whether it maintains an office staffed from 9 to 5.
 You probably just want your trainer’s cell phone number.

-Back when I ran an Internet marketing firm, I thought people would really want to work with a Serious Company.
+Back when I ran an internet marketing firm (the one that sent me into bankruptcy), I thought people would really want to work with a Serious Company.
 I read a lot of business books that instructed me to assemble a board of accountants and lawyers and to put a lot of processes in place (see The E-Myth Revisited) before I even had clients.

 Then, when I got clients, I would make sure they knew that I was the “CEO” of my company, and that the company had employees, and that our office was nice, and that the employees were actually on salary and not contractors, and that I was A Very Serious Person – so serious, in fact, that I never once actually hung out or went drinking with a client, but I did wear suits to the grocery store, just in case I ran into a client.
 Because, you know, that makes sense, right?
 I actually had one of those brass nameplates that sits on your desk – you know, with “Jennifer Dziura” engraved in it.
 I think it was a gift, but still.
 Gross.

-Okay, so I was 22, and trying to pretend I was 32, which required keeping a certain distance (see How to Use Your Age to Your Advantage).
-But now that I am 32, and I regularly pay a web designer to design websites, I can tell you what I should have done:
+Okay, so I was 22, and trying to pretend I was 32, which required keeping a certain distance.
+But now that I am in my thirties, and I regularly pay a web designer to design websites, I can tell you what I should have done:

 • Be twentysomething.
 Most people are okay with young people designing websites.
 In fact, youth is often considered an advantage in fields related to technology or making things look cool.

 • Actually hang out with clients.
-Let them establish a big sister / little sister relationship with me if they really want.
+Let them establish a mentor/mentee type relationship with me if they really want.
 Deal with it.
 Ignore their life advice if needed; buy another round at the bar.

 • Share information.
 Let the clients realize that, by my working out of my apartment, I was keeping costs down, so they pay less!
 Then, buy another round.